 Newly graduated registered nurses (RNs) taking on their first clinical role need a guiding hand and steady voice to help them through the transition to independent practice.
 Nurse preceptors, who often have years of experience as advanced practice RNs (APRNs), can provide the support and assistance that novice nurses need.

 Nurse preceptors use evidence-based practices to help new RNs or RNs new to a unit by providing useful feedback, setting learning objectives, teaching hospital protocols, and encouraging critical thinking.
 Preceptor relationships have been found to support the next generation of nurses.
 Good preceptors are actively engaging, open to questions, patient, and understanding.

 “Preceptors live at the intersections of education and practice, and of the present and the future.
 They practice at the point where theoretical learning meets reality and where the gap between current and needed knowledge and expertise gets filled,” Beth Tamplet Ulrich wrote in “Mastering Precepting: A Nurse’s Handbook for Success.”
 “Preceptors are the essential link between what nurses are taught and what they do, and between what nurses know and what they need to know.”

-Learning how to be a good preceptor in nursing takes effort, time and the proper education.
-APRNs who train in nurse education, including through online master’s in nursing programs, may be some of the best-qualified nurses to take on the multifaceted role.
+Learning how to be a good preceptor in nursing takes effort, time, and proper education.
+APRNs who train in nurse education, including through an online master’s in nursing program, may be some of the best-qualified nurses to take on the multifaceted role.
 Becoming a nurse educator and preceptor may be among the reasons why getting a master’s in nursing is so important for RNs seeking career advancement.